 Overcoming your fear of failure isn’t a simple task, and it may not happen quickly.
 At times, it may seem like there is little glory in yesterday’s victories, but keep pressing on.
 It will get easier with time.

 No article on overcoming the fear of failure – whether it be personal, career, or financial failure – could be complete without referencing perhaps the best-known quote on fear.
 In his inaugural address in 1933, President Franklin D. Roosevelt spoke the following immortal words:

 So, first of all, let me assert my firm belief that the only thing we have to fear is…fear itself — nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance.

-If you fear failure, heed the timeless advice of FDR: advance!
+If you fear failure, remember the timeless advice of FDR: don’t retreat, advance!

 Readers, how have you learned to overcome fear of failure?
 Have your past failures been the launching board for your greatest successes?